reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 </div>
 ```

 Under the `/layouts` folder, create a new folder named `login`.
-Under `/layouts/login`, add a new file named `login.html`.
-Add the following HTML to this file.
+Under `/layouts/login`, add a new file named `login.html` and add the following HTML to this file.

 ```html
 {{ partial "head.html" . }}